twomice/com.joineryhq.cpptmembership/README.md

 features relevant to FPPTA, to wit: to allow for multiple CPPT re-certifications to be submitted (and paid) at once.

+Also, provides these specific customizations in CiviCRM behavior:

+* On the CiviCRM user dashboard (https://drupal.example.org/civicrm/user), under the Memberships section:
+  * Rows displaying data for memberships of type "CPPT" will be hidden.

 ## Requirements

 * PHP v7.0+